Franchise Law in New Jersey: We Protect and Advise the Franchisee

 1. The franchisee has voluntarily abandoned the franchise.
 In such a

-2. The franchisee is convicted of an indictable offense which is directly
+2. The franchisee is convicted of an indictable offense that is directly

 related to the franchise business.
 The termination is effective